Marc Moncion gets into the cabin with you!

 Recently, Marc joined one of the most tenured drivers at APPS Transport (one of the leading Toronto-based transportation companies) for a ride along.
 Bob Zabek has been with APPS for 20+ years and is not planning to retire any time soon.
 He has seen the industry go through drastic changes in terms of stricter rules, digitization and increasing traffic.

 Need and ELD solution?
 Looking for fleet management solutions?
 Not sure about what you need?
-BigRoad, A Fleet Complete company can cater to whatever your needs may be.
-Book a consultation today.
+BigRoad, A Fleet Complete Company, can cater to whatever your needs may be.

 Marc and Bob spent a day together exchanging industry knowledge, insights and opinions on ‘A Day in the Life of a Trucker’ to Kingston, Ontario and back.
 They discussed how increasing traffic on the highways and aggressive driving habits from smaller vehicles are putting additional strain on truck drivers to stay safe while on the road.